What's New?

 the identity of a person making an acknowledgment, or taking an oath or

-affirmation must be based on “satisfactory evidence” in conformity with Civil
+affirmation must be based on satisfactory evidence in conformity

-Code section 1185 (see above).
-Also, a power of attorney is added to the
+with Civil Code section 1185 (see above).
+Also, a power of attorney is added

-list of notarized documents that require a thumbprint.
-Further, when requested
+to the list of notarized documents that require a thumbprint.
+Further, when

-by a peace officer investigating a criminal offense, a notary public must
+requested by a peace officer investigating a criminal offense, a notary public

-surrender his or her journal immediately or as soon as possible if the journal
+must surrender his or her journal immediately or as soon as possible if the

-is not present.
-The peace officer must have probable cause to believe the
+journal is not present.
+The peace officer must have probable cause to believe

-journal contains evidence of a criminal offense.
-The peace officer who seizes
+the journal contains evidence of a criminal offense.
+The peace officer who

-a journal must notify the Secretary of State within 24 hours or as soon as
+seizes a journal must notify the Secretary of State within 24 hours or as

 8. Government Code section 8213.5 Change in location.
 A notary public